typpo/call-congress/README.md

 ### Example of things to do:

 - Better options for return callers (eg. remembering zip code).
-- Support for local numbers (city, state representatives).
+- Support for local numbers (city, local representatives).
 - Collect info on what user is calling about? (eg. ask user to make a statement)
+- Monitoring for the call server

 ## License (MIT)